tvrbo-pro/TvrboReact/readme.md

 	make dev

 Then, go to `http://localhost:8080` in your browser and start developing with live reload/react hot loading!

+By default, the database is disabled.
+If you want to enable it, open `app/config/server-default.js` and comment/uncomment the `MONGODB_URI` and `MONGODB_TEST_URI` variables accordingly.

 ### Build for production